Arithmetic invariants of pseudoreflection groups and regular graded algebras: Introduction

-Section \ref{SectionBlowup} starts with various basic properties of tensor products of blowup algebras.
-These are used in Section \ref{SectionAlgebras} to proof that every finitely generated regular graded algebra over a Dedekind domain $R$ is isomorphic to a tensor product of blowup algebras of ideals in $R$ (see Theorem \ref{StructureGradAlgDedekind}), and that such an algebra is isomorphic to a polynomial ring if and only if the degree-$d$-part is a free $R$-module for every $d \in \mathbb{N}$ (see Theorem \ref{StructureGradAlgFree}).
-In Section \ref{SectionInvariants} we apply this to rings of invariants of finite pseudoreflection groups over Dedekind domains.
-The first main result is that the ring of invariants of a pseudoreflection group over a Dedekind domain $R$ is isomorphic to a tensor product of blowup algebras if and only if the ring of invariants over the localization $R_\primId$ is a polynomial ring for every maximal ideal $\primId \subset R$.
-Here as in every other main result of Section \ref{SectionInvariants} we can replace "tensor product of blowup algebras" by "polynomial ring" if we assume that $R$ is a principal ideal domain.
+Section \ref{SectionBlowup} contains various basic properties of tensor products of blowup algebras.
+These are used in Section \ref{SectionAlgebras} to prove that every finitely generated regular graded algebra over a Dedekind domain $R$ is isomorphic to a tensor product of blowup algebras of ideals in $R$ (see Theorem \ref{StructureGradAlgDedekind}), and that such an algebra is isomorphic to a polynomial ring if and only if the degree-$d$-part is a free $R$-module for every $d \in \mathbb{N}$ (see Theorem \ref{StructureGradAlgFree}).
+In the final section we apply this to rings of invariants of finite pseudoreflection groups over Dedekind domains.
+The first result is that the ring of invariants of a pseudoreflection group over a Dedekind domain $R$ is isomorphic to a tensor product of blowup algebras if and only if the ring of invariants over the localization $R_\primId$ is a polynomial ring for every maximal ideal $\primId \subset R$.
+Here as in every other result of Section \ref{SectionInvariants} we can replace "tensor product of blowup algebras" by "polynomial ring" if we assume that $R$ is a principal ideal domain.
 Then we prove criteria under which rings of invariants over discrete valuation rings are polynomial rings (see Propositions \ref{PolyRingSameDeg} and \ref{PolyRingSameDegEquiv}).
 By putting these results together, we obtain that the ring of invariants of a pseudoreflection group over a Dedekind domain $R$ is isomorphic to a tensor product of blowup algebras if the group order is invertible in $R$ (see Theorem \ref{InvPseudoGenBlowup}); this is the direct generalization of the theorem of Chevalley-Shephard-Todd.
-In Theorem \ref{AInvInjGrp} we assume that for every maximal ideal $\primId \subset R$ the canonical group homomorphism from the given pseudoreflection group $G \subseteq Gl_n(R)$ to $Gl_n(R/\primId)$ is injective, and then prove that the ring of invariants over $R$ is isomorphic to a tensor product of blowup algebras if and only if for every $\primId$ the ring of invariants over $R/\primId$ is isomorphic to a polynomial ring, the ring of invariants over $\Quot(R)$ is a polynomial ring, and the generators for all these polynomial rings have the same degrees.
+In Theorem \ref{AInvInjGrp} we prove a somewhat more technical generalization of this result to Dedekind domains in which the group order is not invertible.
+We have no example of an invariant ring of a pseudoreflection groups over a Dedekind domain which is a tensorproduct of blowup algebras but not a polynomial ring and we conjecture that such a ring of invariants does not exist, see Conjecture \ref{ConjPseudoFree}.